 Instructions

-- Remove chicken from stock and let cool.
-Skim fat.
-Once the chicken has cooled remove it from bones and tear or chop into bite-size pieces.
+- Once the chicken has cooled remove it from bones and shred or chop it into bite-size pieces.

 - To make the noodles mix together flour, salt, pepper, and baking soda.